 I've had one caramel apple in the last decade.
 I ate it in Blackpool, leaning on a railing surveying the resort's vast but mostly empty beach.
 Below me I studied a family spread out on a big blanket.
 It was cold.
 The sky was gray.
 They were bundled up but thoroughly on the beach and on vacation.

-Blackpool, where many English people dream of retiring, is a wonderland of candy floss (that's British for "cotton candy"), cheap fish 'n chips, gambling salons, and schmaltzy variety shows.
+Blackpool is a wonderland of candy floss (that's British for "cotton candy"), cheap fish 'n chips, gambling salons, and schmaltzy variety shows.

 When I told Brits I was Blackpool-bound, their expressions soured and they asked, "Oh, God, why?"
 Because it's the ears-pierced-while-you-wait, tipsy-toupee place that local widows and workers go to year after year to escape.
 Tacky, yes.
 Lowbrow, OK.
 But it's as English as can be, and that's why I like it.
 One thing's for sure, you'll see lots of people on vacation here...but hardly an American in sight.